 To clarify, we will give 2 examples to determine the allowability of a concentric system and the conditions for setting the appliance.
 In Table 1 the route to be followed is indicated by arrows.
-The result is indicated by means of the red frame of the box.
+The result is indicated by a box with a red border.